chinoio/chino-ios/README.md

 ### Setup

-Clone the github repository and open it in XCode.
 There are some tests you can use as examples of usage of the framework under *ChinoOSXLibraryTests/* folder

-In the file ChinoOSXLibraryTests.swift you have to insert your <customer-id> and <customer-key> in order for the tests to work
+Insert your <customer-id> and <customer-key> values in the `ChinoOSXLibrary/Credentials.swift` file.
+Such credentials will be retrieved when test classes are evaluated.

 ### Usage